Gender identity data harmonised standard

 In September 2021 the Taskforce recommendations were published.
 Some of these recommendations specifically refer to harmonisation.

 In response to the recommendations, the Office for National Statistics (ONS) oversaw the publication of an Inclusive Data Taskforce Implementation Plan in January 2022.
 This gives information about the current and planned initiatives across the UK statistical system.
-It refers to a GSS Harmonisation workplan, which was published in February 2022.
+It refers to a GSS Harmonisation Workplan, which was first published in February 2022, and replaced by the new workplan in August 2024.
 This workplan includes reviewing, refining, and updating harmonised standards.

 We have published a review of the current gender identity data harmonised standard.
 This details the strengths and issues of the standard and sets out our future work to develop the standard.